*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Typically, improvements aren’t going to be worth the money that the seller pays for them.
 It may improve the machine’s condition and make it nicer but it rarely equals what was paid for the repairs.

-Most people have a lot of fun doing modifications and improvements to the machines when they purchase them.
+Most people have a lot of fun modifying and improving the pinball machines when they purchase them.
 It’s a great hobby for a pinball enthusiast or a collector who enjoys the process but it won’t increase the machine’s value by much.

 Ready to Invest in a Pinball Machine?